 DEPARTMENTAL ELECTIVES - 12 Credit Hours

-Departi Departmental and elective courses must be completed within the last 5 years (except BCIS 1110, CS123G, CS224).
+Departmental and elective courses must be completed within the last 5 years (except BCIS 1110, CS123G, CS224).

-COURSE TITLE CREDITS SEMESTER GRADE
+0 COURSE TITLE CREDITS SEMESTER GRAD

-cs
+CS

+CS

+CS

+CS

+Total credit hours required for AAS: 60 Total Credit Hours Acquired:

+Cumulative GPA: Cumulative GPA:

-Total credit hours required for AAS: 60 Total Credit Hours Acquired: Cumulative GPA: All courses, other than General Education requirements, must be completed with a "C" or better.
-The student must have a cumulative grade point average of at least 2.0.
+All courses, other than General Education requirements, must be completed with a "C" or better.
+Cumulative grade point average of at least 2.0.

 A minimum of 15 semester hours must be earned at NMJC.
+The remainder may be acceptable transfer credits.
+Cumulative grade point average of at least 2.0.

+A minimum of 15 semester hours must be earned at NMJC.
+The remainder may be acceptable transfer credits.
+Cumulative grade point average of at least 2.0.

+A minimum of 15 semester hours must be earned at NMJC.
+The remainder may be acceptable transfer credits.
+Cumulative grade point average of at least 2.0.

+A minimum of 15 semester hours must be earned at NMJC.
+The remainder may be acceptable transfer credits.
+Cumulative grade point average of at least 2.0.

-The remainder n nay be acceptable transfer credits.
-Transitional and / or developmental courses do not fulfill any of the above re quirements.
-Students will not be permitted to graduate if they have unresolved incomple te (I) grades on their academic record.
-Although college officials will provide assistance, it is the final responsibility of of the student to check all phases of his or her degree completion.
-Effective Fall 202.
+Students will not be permitted to graduate if they have unresolved incomplete (I) grades on their academic record.
+Cumulative grade point average of at least 2.0.

+Although college officials will provide assistance, it is the final responsibility of the student to check all phases of his or her degree completion.